 looking for information and guidance on developing or enhancing admissions

 policies, procedures and practices related to access and diversity goals.
-The
+Although

 resources provided below can facilitate constructive school-based dialogues

-that will lead to new and effective means of bringing individuals from every
+that can lead to new and effective means of bringing individuals from every

-background into predoctoral, allied and advanced dental education, while
+background into predoctoral, allied and advanced dental education.